matloff/fastStat/README.md

 *measures*, and do not specify methods top achieve the given levels of privacy.

-In all examples, though, there is what we will call the Privacy-Accuracy
+In all examples, though, there is what we will call the Risk-Utility
-Tradeoff:  The greater the degree of privacy, the less the accuracy, and vice versa.
+Tradeoff:  The lesser the degree of risk, the less the accuracy, and vice versa.
 With cell suppression, for instance, a small value of w gives better access for researchers, but has a greater risk of disclosure of private information.